LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> Ye that love the LORD, hate evil: he preserveth the souls of his saints; he delivereth them out of the hand of the wicked.
 <sup>11</sup> Light is sown for the righteous, and gladness for the upright in heart.
 <sup>12</sup> Rejoice in the LORD, ye righteous; and give thanks at the remembrance of his holiness.

 ## Chapter 98

+> _A Psalm._

-<sup>1</sup> «A Psalm.» O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.
+<sup>1</sup> O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.
 <sup>2</sup> The LORD hath made known his salvation: his righteousness hath he openly shewed in the sight of the heathen.
 <sup>3</sup> He hath remembered his mercy and his truth toward the house of Israel: all the ends of the earth have seen the salvation of our God.
 <sup>4</sup> Make a joyful noise unto the LORD, all the earth: make a loud noise, and rejoice, and sing praise.